petrklas/test_algorithm/README.md

 - Player can't move to the cell, where is the wall (marked as false in the matrix)
 - Player can't move out of map

+## Requirements
+Finish the function moveAllowed, that accept tha parameter map, current position of player and desired destionation.
+This function should return TRUE in case that move is alloed and FALSE if not possible.

 ```php